 Kitchens are the most frequently renovated room in the house.
-Second to your home’s exterior, kitchens also have the highest return on investment at time of resale, making it one of the best places in your home to remodel or update.
-One of the key components to a kitchen design – and one of the cheapest and fastest ways to help update your kitchen – is paint or the color your paint your walls.
+Second, to your home’s exterior, kitchens also have the highest return on investment at time of resale, making it one of the best places in your home to remodel or update.
+One of the key components to a kitchen’s design – and one of the cheapest and fastest ways to help update your kitchen – is paint or the color you paint your walls.
 Wall color can give your kitchen a lot of personality and life, even if you plan on going very neutral on your floors, cabinets, and counters.
 If you’re wondering what palettes to choose for your kitchen, consider some of the popular trends right now for inspiration.

 All Shades of Blue

 Blue is the hottest color in interior decorating right now, and there isn’t a single shade that isn’t making headlines somewhere.
 From smoky Country blue to bold turquoise, blue is turning up at kitchen shows everywhere.
 Cabinet and appliance makers are also noticing this trend, which is why you can find both of these items in a range of different blues as well.

 For the kitchen walls, you’re better off on the lighter end of the spectrum.
 Light smoky blue, very pale sky blue, or even robin’s egg blue all work well on walls.
 Blue mixed with gray is also a popular color, and works really well if you want to go darker.

 Pair this color with a wood-look porcelain tile such as Florim USA Plantation in Driftwood for a beautiful backdrop to show off your blue kitchen.